ripaaf/anime-image-checker/README.md

 download_all_models(repository)
 ```
 then if all model already downloaded you can simply disabled it again by putting hastag infront the code.
-> why disable it? because it more faster to skip the process of downloading all the model the verify it rather then it checks all the downloaded model.
+> why disable it? because it more faster to skip the process of downloading all the model then verify all the model rather then it checks all the downloaded model.

 ------------